 I also liked that Suenobu immediately assigns some imagery to Konno’s philosophy: the swimming goldfish and the crosswalk sign.
 The green light of the latter becomes a symbol for Konno going with the flow, reappearing when she’s participating in teasing Kamiya, for example.
 When she later realizes that Morishige is insane and that the trauma of this experience, even if she survives it, will forever prevent her life from being easy, the light reappears, this time stuck on red.
 That perfect little world is gone forever.

-MELINDA: I’m glad you brought that up, Michelle, because that kind of imagery is one of the things that makes this book work so well.
+MJ: I’m glad you brought that up, Michelle, because that kind of imagery is one of the things that makes this book work so well.
 Actually, the artwork overall is wonderfully expressive and bold when it needs to be.
 I was impressed throughout by how powerful the visual storytelling is, and this was definitely a major factor in my enjoyment of the book.

-MELINDA: You know me so well!
+MJ: You know me so well!
 Though it isn’t the artwork alone that sells me on this series, it definitely does a lot of the heavy lifting.

 This is definitely an unusual shoujo release—at least here in North America—and it’s easy to see why Vertical picked it up since it fits in better with their catalogue than it would anywhere else, I think.
 I’m grateful they did pick it up, too.
 Though it’s the kind of premise I’d more often expect to see published in a shounen or seinen magazine (even with its all-female cast) it’s nice to see this story being told specifically for a female audience.
 This gives me hope, too, that we’ll see more nuance later on in characters like Morishige who, as the perpetually-bullied party, should be ultimately more sympathetic than she seems right now.